 print("x is 10")

-Let’s consider a simple web scraping script that encounters a syntax error and how to debug it using Python’s built-in debugger, pdb.
+Let’s consider a simple web scraping script that encounters any bugs and helps to understand how to fix syntax errors in python built-in debugger, pdb.

 Original code: